delvtech/hyperdrive-bindings/crates/hyperwasm/README.md

 ## Running the Example

 A boilerplate wasm-pack app can be found at `./example`.
-To run it:
+To run it, first build
+then:

 ```sh
 sh ./example_install.sh